Ancient Elis: Roman empire

-Koilē Elis, the largest and most northern of the three, was watered by the river Peneus and its tributary, the Ladon.
-The district was famous during antiquity for its cattle and horses.
-Pisatis extended south from Koilē Elis to the right bank of the river Alpheios, and was divided into eight departments named after as many towns.
-Triphylia stretched south from the Alpheios to the river Neda.

 City

-The city of Elis (Ἦλις) was the capital of the city state of Elis.
+The city of Elis (Ἦλις) was the capital of the city-state.
 It was located at the exit of the river Peneus from the mountains into the plain in the area of today's Ilida Municipality north of Kalyvia.
-It is said to have been founded in 471 BC by synoecism, however it is unclear what the ancient sources mean by this, the city already existed in the same place before and there were separate communities in the region of Elis before and after.
+It is said to have been founded in 471 BC by synoecism, however it is unclear what the ancient sources mean by this as the city already existed in the same place before and there were separate communities in the region of Elis before and after.

 The first excavations in Elis were carried out from 1910 to 1914 by the Austrian Archaeological Institute under the direction of Otto Walter.
 From 1960 to 1981 the Archaeological Society of Athens carried out further excavations under the direction of Nikolaos Yalouris with Austrian participation.
 Some of the finds are exhibited in the local archaeological museum founded in 1981, for which a new building was built in 2003.

-Nowadays Elis is a small village of 150 citizens located 14 km NE of Amaliada, built over the ruins of the ancient town.
-It has one of the most well-preserved ancient theaters in Greece.
-Built in the fourth century BC, the theater had a capacity of 8,000 people; below it, Early Helladic, sub-Mycenaean and Protogeometric graves have been found.
+Built in the fourth century BC, the theatre had a capacity of 8,000 people; below it, Early Helladic, sub-Mycenaean and Protogeometric graves have been found.